systemik/Kobra3-Firmware/README.md

 You need to create a file called "**update.sh**"
 You can put whatever you want (at your onwn risk) in the script file.

-To enable back **ADB**, you can put this in the file :
+~~To enable back **ADB**, you can put this in the file :~~

-    echo "usb_adb_en" > /tmp/.usb_config
+~~    echo "usb_adb_en" > /tmp/.usb_config~~

-This is a config file that is used when the printer start.
-The init script located in /etc/init.d/S50usbdevice will read this and then enable the adb deamon at start.
+~~This is a config file that is used when the printer start.
+The init script located in /etc/init.d/S50usbdevice will read this and then enable the adb deamon at start.~~

+ADB is not really required and it is preferable to activate back openssh.
+For this, you need to copy back the openssh lib which has been deleted with trecent firmware and then start openssh server.

 You then need to **tar/gzip** this file.
 The resulting file must be called "**setup.tar.gz**".